smartium/vdo.ninja/IFRAME.md

-## VDO.Ninja - iFrame API documentation (depreciated; see above)
+## SMARTIUM call - iFrame API documentation (depreciated; see above)

-VDO.Ninja (VDON) is offers here a simple and free solution to quickly enable real-time video streaming in their websites.
+SMARTIUM call (VDON) is offers here a simple and free solution to quickly enable real-time video streaming in their websites.
 VDON wishes to make live video streaming development accessible to any developer, even novices, yet still remain flexible and powerful.

-While VDO.Ninja does offer source-code to customize the application and UI at a low level, this isn't for beginners and it is rather hard to maintain.
+While SMARTIUM call does offer source-code to customize the application and UI at a low level, this isn't for beginners and it is rather hard to maintain.
 As well, due to the complexity of video streaming in the web, typical approaches for offering API access isn't quite feasible either.

 The solution decided on isn't an SDK framework, but rather the use of embeddable _IFrames_ and a corresponding bi-directional iframe API.
-An [iframe](https://www.w3schools.com/tags/tag_iframe.ASP) allows us to embed a webpage inside a webpage, including VDO.Ninja into your own website.
+An [iframe](https://www.w3schools.com/tags/tag_iframe.ASP) allows us to embed a webpage inside a webpage, including SMARTIUM call into your own website.

 Modern web browsers allow the parent website to communicate with the child webpage, giving a high-level of control to a developer, while also abstracting the complex code and hosting requirements.
 Functionality, we can make an VDON video stream act much like an HTML video element tag, where you can issue commands like play, pause, or change video sources with ease.